-United Ministries Housing Repair: Eighteen (18) owner-occupied houses had minor repairs done for LMI occupants.
+United Ministries Housing Repair Six (6) owner-occupied houses had minor repairs done for LMI occupants.

-Youth Employment benefited forty (44) students last summer.
-Twenty four (24) were for the Co-Op Program and twenty (20) were for the Youth Corps program.
+Youth Employment benefited eighty (80) students last summer.
+Thirty-five (35) were for the Co-Op program (14-15-year-old kids) and forty-five (45) were for the Youth Corps program (16 and up kids in High School).

-YMCA: Twenty five (25) LMI youth received a variety of services provided by the YMCA.
+YMCA Funding allowed fourteen (14) LMI youth to receive a variety of services provided by the YMCA.